From Coast to Badlands: Crossing the USA | Trans-America Series 1 Ep. 1

 The Loveland Overlook gave us panoramic views of the Missouri River, which Lewis and Clark navigated in 1804 on their way to mapping the Louisiana Purchase.
 The river here is brown with sediment - they don't call it the "Big Muddy" for nothing.
 Those bluffs are Cretaceous-period seabeds, fossil-rich layers that whisper of ancient oceans where cornfields now stand.

 Sioux City slid by on I-29, home to the Sergeant Floyd Monument honoring the only casualty of the Lewis and Clark Expedition.
-Floyd died of appendicitis in 1804, a condition that wouldn't be successfully treated for another century.
-His monument is a 100-foot obelisk that's essentially America's first road trip memorial.
+Floyd died of a ruptured appendix in 1804, a condition that wouldn't be successfully treated for another century.
+His monument is a 100-foot sandstone obelisk that's essentially America's first road trip memorial.
+Interestingly, Floyd wasn't exactly allowed to rest in peace; his remains had to be rescued and relocated multiple times over the decades because the aggressive Missouri River kept eroding the bluff where he was originally buried.

 Crossing into South Dakota felt like entering a different country.
 The land swelled into rolling hills that eventually give way to the Badlands.
 Sioux Falls, South Dakota's largest city, gets its name from the cascades of the Big Sioux River where quartzite rocks create natural waterfalls.
 The city was founded in 1856 by land speculators who probably never imagined it would one day have a falls park with an observation tower.